flexaddicted/developers-sky-com/internal/_posts/2016-01-05-fun-with-nsoperations.markdown

 So, what is the difference between a non-asynchronous and an asynchronous operation?

 In order to kick-off a non-asynchronous operation, you need to add it to an `NSOperationQueue` (just a data structure that contains all your operations).
 In the case you have preferred the subclass way, your subclass must override the main method.
 This method will run your code in a background thread for you.
-Since `NSOperation` and `NSOperationQueue` are run on top on GCD (Grand Central Dispatch), you don't need to be worried for creating your own threads.
+Since `NSOperation` and `NSOperationQueue` are run on top on GCD (Grand Central Dispatch), you need not create your own threads.
 An operation is then removed from its current queue if the main method has finished or the operation has been cancelled.
 As a good rule (within the `main` method) of thumb it's important to check the `isCancelled` property in order to verify if the operation has been cancelled or not.
 In this case, you should be responsible to rollback the state of its execution in a valid state.

 A simple non-asynchronous operation subclass can look like the following.